M-Samy/Django-Restfull/README.md

 # Simple Django-Restfull
 Implementation for a single HTTP endpoint which is capable of filtering, grouping and sorting.

-# Compilation
+# Installation
 	- Open your terminal.
 	- Clone the repo.
 	- Import the attached sql file to the simple-dataset DB created "Instead of run migrations".
-	- Postman collection is also attached in the repo tho check test cases.
+	- Postman collection "https://www.getpostman.com/collections/f1b00184c3c245f581f5" is also you can import to check test cases samples.

 # Conclusion
 A simple app in python3 and django connect to Mysql DB.